corda/cash-issuer/README.md

 ## Starting the issuer daemon

-1. Start the daemon via the main method in `Main.kt`.
+1. Start the daemon via the main method in `Main.kt` from IntelliJ.
 The daemon should start and present you with a simple command line interface.
 The daemon requires a number of command line parameters.
 The main ones to know are:
    ```